Getting Started

 DatabaseUrl CouchDB connection URL including credentials and database name https://admin:mypassword@myname.apache-couchdb.auto.prod.osaas.io/open-live

-StromUrl URL of your Strom instance (URL from Step 2)
+StromUrl URL of your Strom instance (URL from your Strom instance)

 DatabaseUrl format